-(2) "Registered home" means child care provided in the home of a provider who is registered with the department ['s child and adult care food program] to care for up to four children.
-All registered homes receiving child care assistance subsidies must be enrolled and participate in the child and adult care food program (CACFP), unless they are [ineligible] exempt.
+(2) "Registered home" means child care provided in the home of a provider who is registered with the department to care for up to four children.
+All registered homes receiving child care assistance subsidies must be enrolled and participate in the child and adult care food program (CACFP), unless they are exempt.